 Traveling often requires you to go outside of your comfort zone.
 The familiarity of home and routine can feel lost the moment you step into travel mode.
 This means that spending time setting yourself up for success away from these familiarities will ensure that you show up as your best self.
 To do this, take control of what you can and let the rest go.

-You are in control of when you get to the airport, what transportation you take to get there, what food you decide to eat, etc..
+You are in control of when you get to the airport, what transportation you take to get there, what food you decide to eat, and more.
 If left up to chance, the likelihood of stabilizing yourself for optimal performance at work is already lowered.
-Take time to iron out these small details; they all add up to help support your ultimate success and enjoyment.
+Take time to iron out these small details and practice mindful travel; they all add up to help support your ultimate success and enjoyment.

 Take your work and yourself seriously so that you can feel confident and competent no matter where your job is.